dependency-check/dependency-check-sonar-plugin/README.md

 Dependency-Check Plugin for SonarQube
 =====================================

-Integrates [OWASP Dependency-Check] reports into SonarQube v5.1 or higher.
+Integrates [OWASP Dependency-Check] reports into SonarQube v5.1 - v5.6.

+This branch is not compatible with SonarQube 6.x

 About Dependency-Check
 -------------------